Green-Software-Foundation/if/docs/implementations/sci.md

 ## IEF Implementation

-`sci` takes `operatonal-carbon` and `embodied-carbon` as inputs along with three parameters related to the functional unit:
+`sci` takes `operational-carbon` and `embodied-carbon` as inputs along with three parameters related to the functional unit:

 - `functional-unit`: a string describing the functional unit to normalize the SCI to.
 This must match a field provided in the `observations` with an associated value.
 For example, if `functional-unit` is `"requests"` then there should be a `requests` field in `obserations` with an associated value for the number of requests per `functional-unit-duration`.
 - `functional-unit-time`: a time unit for `functional-unit-duration` as a string.
 E.g. `s`, `seconds`, `days`, `months`, `y`.
-- `functional-unit-duration`: The length of time, in seconds, that the observation covers.
-For example, if if the observation period is one day, then `functional-unit-duration` should be `86400` (seconds per day).
-This is used to ensure that `carbon` is represented in units of C/s at the start of the SCI calculation.
+- `functional-unit-duration`: The length of time, in units of `functional-unit-time` that the `sci` value should be normalized to.
+We expect this to nearly always be `1`, but for example if you want your `sci` value expressed as gC/user/2yr you could set `functional-unit-duration` to `2`, `functional-unit-time` to `years`, and `functional-unit` to `y`.

 In a model pipeline, time is always denominated in `seconds`.
 It is only in `sci` that other units of time are considered.
 Therefore, if `functional_unit_time` is `month`, then the sum of `operational-carbon` and `embodied-carbon` is multiplied by the number of seconds in one month.